mjburtenshaw/macmail/README.md

 ### Letters

-The objective of letter utilities is to faciliate the composition and formatting of letters to serve over SMTP.
+The objective of letter utilities is to facilitate the composition and formatting of letters to serve over SMTP.

 [`render`](src/letter/letter.util.ts) serves as the main function of the utilities in this directory.